-Using baitcasters is slightly harder.
+Using baitcasting rods is slightly harder.
 A casting rod has a ton of extra controls, mechanisms, and general parts that you need to be aware of.
-This makes it much more difficult to the angler who is just starting out.
+This makes it much more difficult for the angler who is just starting out.
 Casting rods also have a tendency to backlash on newer anglers and cause tangles as well as a host of other problems.
 If you are just starting out, choose a spinning outfit.

 Generally, you will want your line to come off the spool at around ten percent of your line’s strength.
 This is easy to figure out.
 If you can reel the line in but still pull a little out without breaking it, that should work fine.
-Be careful on very light line.
-It takes a lot more precision or you risk breaking off.
+Be careful on very light lines.
+It takes a lot more precision, or you risk breaking off.
 Be very careful when you are fishing light or ultralight.
-On any line that is six pound or lighter, your drag needs to be absolutely perfect.
+On any line that is six pounds or lighter, your drag needs to be absolutely perfect.
 Extreme precision is needed.

 There is a right way to cast a spinning rod and a wrong way.
 Hold tension on the line with your pointer finger.
 Under this tension, the line will not fall off the spool.
 Lift the bail arm to the upward position.
 Bring the rod behind you and throw your lure while releasing the line with your finger.
 The timing can be a little tricky.
 It is a lot like throwing a baseball.
 Once the bait hits the water, DO NOT START REELING!
 No matter the temptation, don’t do it.
 You will regret it later!